02 Oct How to use exercise to quit smoking

 According to Heart Foundation 14% of Australians aged over 15 smoke daily.
 That’s more than 2.5 million people, with a further 200,000 smoking irregularly.

 Smoking is a leading risk factor for chronic disease and death, including many types of cancer, respiratory disease and heart disease.
 So, can you really use exercise to quit smoking?
 Let’s find out!
+If you choose to vape rather than smoke, you’ll need to consider co2 oil vs distillate.

 What are Habits?